Roly-Poly (T-ara song)

-"Roly-Poly" is a disco song by South Korean girl group T-ara.
-It was taken from their second mini album John Travolta Wannabe, released on 29 June 2011.
-The song was written and produced by Shinsadong Tiger and Choi Kyu Sung, who were also behind the group's 2009 song "Bo Peep Bo Peep".
-"Roly-Poly" won three weekly #1 awards on Mnet's M!
-Countdown and SBS's Inkigayo and went on to become the top grossing and most-downloaded song of 2011.
-Only a month after release, the song accumulated a record-breaking $3 million in sales with nearly $300 thousand per day. and over 4,000,000 units in digital downloads—the highest figure for a K-pop girl group single on the Gaon Digital Chart in the 2010s.
+"Roly-Poly" is a song by South Korean girl group T-ara.
+It was taken from their second mini album John Travolta Wannabe which was released on 29 June 2011.
+The song was written and produced by Shinsadong Tiger and Choi Kyu-sung, who were also behind the group's 2009 song "Bo Peep Bo Peep".
+"Roly-Poly" won three weekly music program awards on M Countdown and Inkigayo.
+Only a month after release, the song accumulated over US$2.3 million in digital sales with over $280,000 per day.
+Despite peaking at number two on the Gaon Digital Chart, it went on to become the best-selling song of 2011 in South Korea with over 4,000,000 digital downloads, the highest figure for a K-pop girl group single on Gaon in the 2010s.

 Background and release

-Roly Poly

-"Roly Poly" was released on 29 June 2011, as the lead single of T-ara's John Travolta Wannabe with 3 different music videos, a short dance version, a long drama version and special version made by CCM that compiled several covers of the song from fans around the world and was titled "Roly Poly Version 3".
-The song was revealed to be viewed in over 70 countries.
+"Roly-Poly" was released on 29 June 2011, as the lead single of T-ara's John Travolta Wannabe with 3 different music videos, a short dance version, a long drama version and special version made by CCM that compiled several covers of the song from fans around the world and was titled "Roly Poly Version 3".
+The music video was revealed to be viewed in over 70 countries.
+Stereogum ranked the music video of the song No. 12 on its list of 20 Best K-pop videos.

-Roly Poly in Copacabana

 A remix of the song titled "Roly-Poly in Copacabana" was released on 2 August and was used for the group's follow up promotions.
 In 2012, The song was re-released in Japanese on 29 February 2012, as the group's third single.
-Stereogum ranked the music video of the song No. 12 on its list of 20 Best K-pop videos.
-It was named the fourth best K-pop song by Edge Media.

-Roly Poly Japanese version

 The song was re-released in Japanese on 29 February 2012, as the group's third single in the Japanese market.
 The single peaked at 3 on Oricon and at 5 on Billboard Japan Hot 100.